-Tom Sage enters his first season as assistant coach for Virginia Commonwealth University, working with the hurdles, vertical jumps, and multis.
+Tom Sage begins his third season as assistant coach for Virginia Commonwealth University, working with the hurdles, vertical jumps, and multis.
+In the three years Sage has been a part of the VCU staff the women have won three Atlantic 10 Conference Championships.
 Sage previously spent time at the University of New Orleans, University of Texas, University of Illinois, and Texas A&M University Corpus-Christi before arriving in Richmond.

 In 2013, Sage served as an assistant coach at the University of New Orleans where he helped transition the Privateers back into the Division I ranks.
 The Privateers qualified three to the NCAA East Preliminary Round and one to NCAA National Championships.

 Prior to his time at UNO in 2013, Sage spent the first semester working with the Longhorns at the University of Texas.
 Sage worked alongside associate head coach and three-time Olympian Tonja Buford-Bailey.
 While at UT, Sage’s main responsibilities included working with the sprints and hurdles while being tasked with running individual practices as well as serving as a recruiting coordinator.

 In the summer of 2013, Sage assisted Buford-Bailey in working with post collegiate hurdler Andrew Riley.
 Sage accompanied Riley to the JAAA Jamaican National Senior Championships where Riley won the 110m hurdles advancing him to the 2013 World Championships in Moscow.
 Capping off his rookie season as a professional, Riley finished 8th at the World Championships while consistently posting times that ranked in the top 10 in the world.